mysqli::$connect_error, mysqli_connect_error

 Procedural stylestring mysqli_connect_error();

-Returns the last error message string from the last call to mysqli_connect
+Returns the last error message string from the last call to mysqli_connect.

 Return Values

 A string that describes the error.
-NULL
+NULL is returned if no error occurred.

 Examples

-Example 20.107. $mysqli->connect_error
+Example 20.107. $mysqli->connect_error example

 Object oriented style